-Arson & Explosives Bureau Opened 361 cases
+Arson & Explosives Bureau Opened 344 cases

-Accidental Fires .37
+Accidental Fires .26

-Arson Fires .45
+Arson Fires .40

-Undetermined .70
+Undetermined 75

-Explosive Disposal 62
+Explosive Disposal 105

-Suspected Explosive Device. .21
+Suspected Explosive

-Other 126
+Device 20

 The State Fire Marshal Division is comprised of five Bureaus: Fire Prevention Bureau; Arson & Explosives Bureau; Building Code Bureau; Electrical Licensing & Inspection Bureau; and Fire Service Training Bureau; in all, employing 27 sworn officers and 44 civilian employees.

 The duties of the State Fire Marshal's Office play an integral part in economic development in the state of lowa.
 Preliminary reviews performed by the office, with stakeholders, aid in making important decisions about projects, which can affect everything from the feasibility of the project to the end cost.
 Also, the timeliness of plan reviews and inspections can ensure that projects meet deadlines which usually translates into budgets being met and stakeholders being able to occupy on schedule, saving everyone time and money.

 Fire Prevention Bureau

-The Fire Prevention Bureau consists of eleven field fire inspectors, two flammable liquid inspectors, and one inspector assigned to the healthcare inspection program.
+The Fire Prevention Bureau consists of ten field fire inspectors, two flammable liquid inspectors, one inspector assigned to the healthcare inspection program, and one secretary assigned to the Fire Prevention Bureau.

-The International Fire Code has been adopted as the current State Fire Code.
-It applies to all buildings in the State of Iowa, except health care facilities that are enrolled in the Federal Centers for Medicare/Medicaid Program, which has adopted the Life Safety Code that is applied nationwide.
+The 2015 International Fire Code has been adopted as the current State Fire Code.
+It applies to all buildings in the State of Iowa, except health care facilities that are enrolled in the Federal Centers for Medicare/Medicaid Program, which has adopted the 2012 Life Safety Code that is applied nationwide.

-During FY 2015, 2,956 Fire Code Inspections were conducted in a variety of facilities to ensure compliance with both federal and state laws and rules.
-Facilities inspected by our fire inspectors include: nursing homes, child care facilities, schools, colleges, and state institutions, hospitals, residential care facilities, state-owned buildings, and jails and penitentiaries.
+During FY 2017, 3,106 Fire Code Inspections were conducted in a variety of facilities to ensure compliance with both federal and state laws and rules.
+Facilities inspected by our fire inspectors include: nursing homes, child care facilities, schools, colleges, and state institutions, hospitals,

 Arson and Explosive Bureau

 The Arson and Explosives Bureau has one Special Agent In Charge and nine Special Agents that investigate fire and explosion scenes to determine cause and conducts criminal investigations directed towards arrest and prosecution.
 The Bureau also has statewide responsibility for the investigation of bombings and other explosive devices and inspects and licenses explosive storage facilities throughout the state.

 Each Special Agent of the Arson and Explosives Bureau is required to complete six weeks of training and re-certifications every three years to be certified as a bomb technician through the FBI Hazardous Devices School in Huntsville, Alabama.

-The Bureau has three K-9's; one located in Henry County that is used for accelerant detection.
-The accelerant detection K-9 has been utilized in many fire investigations and is available to assist any fire department or law enforcement agency with scene analysis.
+The Bureau had three K9's; one located in Henry County that is used for accelerant detection.
+This K9 was retired in August of 2016 when the handler retired.
+The accelerant detection K9 had been utilized in many fire investigations and was available to assist any fire department or law enforcement agency with scene analysis.
+This was the only accelerant K9 assigned to the State Fire Marshal's Office.
 The other two K-9's are located in Dallas and Linn Counties and are used for bomb and explosives detection.
 Both K-9's have been deployed throughout the state for explosive detection and are available to assist any agency.